Gear Reviews & Buying Guides · · 12 min read

 The Beyerdynamic DT 1990 Pro is one of the best choices for producers and engineers who demand accuracy.
 With ultra-detailed high frequencies and precise midrange, these headphones are perfect for fine-tuning your mixes.

-🎼 Best for Comfort & Long Sessions: AKG K712
+Best for Wide Soundstage: AKG K712

 AKG K712 open-back studio headphones, best for comfort and long mixing or mastering sessions.